 We found that on average, the REOs Redfin helped people buy in the last nine months in Southern California were 17% cheaper per square foot than non-REOs, 29% cheaper in the Seattle area, and 44% cheaper in the Bay Area.
 Note that this price differential reflects the fact that REOs are often sold in less desirable neighborhoods, while homes sold by individuals are often in nicer areas and sell for more.
 For more information, check out this recent USA Today article on the concentration of REOs by county across the US.

-Redfin data man Arthur Patterson pulled these numbers from Redfin’s listing database from May 16, 2008 – February 15, 2009.
+Redfin data man Arthur Patterson pulled these numbers from the Redfin listing database from May 16, 2008 – February 15, 2009.
 We only include Southern California, San Francisco, and Seattle deals since our East Coast markets haven’t yet closed enough REO deals to make sound conclusions.

 When to Offer More Than List Price

 Banks set competitive prices to move their inventory, so there’s a good chance there will be multiple offers on the home.
 If the home is in good condition and priced well; expect to get caught up in a bidding war.
-In Southern California, regardless of the condition of the home, you can almost always expect more than 10 offers—Redfin agent Joyti Goundar has seen as many as 105!
+In Southern California, regardless of the condition of the home, you can almost always expect more than 10 offers — former Redfin agent Joyti Goundar has seen as many as 105!
 Forget about low-balling.

-In the Bay Area, Redfin agent Miawand Bayan reports that:
+In the Bay Area, local Redfin real estate agents report that:

 There will be on average 3-7 competing offers on a property.
 If the REO is in great condition and priced well, you can expect to see as many as 10-20 offers.
 This means that you can’t come in at 80-85% of list and expect the bank to automatically accept your offer.